victoriaporter58/Airline-Sentiment-Analysis-using-Machine-Learning/README.md

 This project looks to identify what insights can be drawn from the public's sentiment towards 6 different US airlines.

+Tweets.zip contains the tweets used in this project.

 Modelling:
 - Do you notice anything about the data from exploratory analysis?
 - Can you form a ‘baseline to beat’ by training a simple, naive model to begin with?